Could you be happier at work?

 Why It Matters

-Without clear processes for addressing frustrations, employees mistakenly believe the frustrations they add to Friday Pulse will be picked up and resolved by someone else.
+Without clear processes for addressing frustrations, employees can mistakenly believe the frustrations they add to Friday Pulse will be picked up and resolved by someone else.
 When this doesn’t happen, it may make them feel that their concerns are being ignored.
 By introducing an escalation process, you're empowering teams to handle what they can, while still ensuring that larger issues receive the attention they deserve.

 This method not only boosts team happiness but also aligns expectations between employees and leadership.
 Keep the feedback loop clear, communication open, and watch as teams start resolving their own frustrations and thrive.